DAP2022/DataScienceTrainingCurriculum/programming/rii/assignments/problem_set2.md

-Please hand in an .rmd file in the format: lastname_firstinitial_day2.rmd.
-Include markdown chunks with information about the question and, if appropriate, a general outline of your approach to solving it.
+Please hand in an .rmd file in the format: **lastname_firstinitial_day2.qmd.** Include markdown chunks with information about the question and, if appropriate, a general outline of your approach to solving it.
 Also use comments in your R coding chunks.
-Use a blank rmd notebook (it should not include the default chunks that are automatically rendered when you create a new .rmd file).
+Use a blank qmd notebook (it should not include the default chunks that are automatically rendered when you create a new .qmd file).

 -------------------------------